 - Duplicate/Low Quality Content – You only want search engines to serve your best pages (ie, not your login page or a blank tag page), and you want search engines to find only 1 version of a page so they don’t get confused by duplicate content.

-Second, go to Titles & Metas –> Other Settings.
+Third, go to Titles & Metas –> Other Settings.
 Check the following:

 - Noindex subpages of archives – the 2nd, 3rd, etc pages of your blog archives are not really relevant to any searches so we’re telling search engines to crawl the posts listed in the archives, but not to actually index the subpages